Ashley Henley: Personal life

 Henley was married to Brandon Henley.
 They had a son together.

 Death

 On June 13, 2021, Henley was shot and killed in Water Valley, Mississippi, close to a trailer where her sister-in-law's burned body was found in December 2020.
 The sister-in-law's death was reported to be the result of a trailer fire.
 Though the investigation is ongoing, investigators said since Henley's shooting they are looking at the sister-in-law's death "with fresh eyes".
 Henley and her husband had previously said that investigators concluded Henley's sister-in-law Kristina Michelle Jones died in an arson, but the couple said Jones was murdered as there was no smoke in Jones's lungs at autopsy, indicating that Jones must have died prior to the fire.
 The couple also said that law enforcement in Yalobusha County was refusing to do anything substantial about it.

+A man who lived across the street from Jones' trailer was later arrested for arson of the trailer, and on June 30, 2022 was indicted for Henley's murder.
+Those charges were later dismissed without prejudice on motion of an assistant district attorney and Circuit Judge, who wrote "After reviewing the case for trial, attorneys for the State requested additional time to fully investigate and review this matter" in a document filed with the Yalobusha County, Mississippi Circuit Court.